amit-c-ai/Chat-Application/README.md

 * __features:__
   * _large number of peope can join the server_
-  * _as it uses tcp to connect, it is guaranteed that no messages will be lost
+  * _as it uses tcp to connect, it is guaranteed that no messages will be lost_
   * _emogi supported texts using some commands (type "emogi -help" without quotes)_
-  * _supports some exciting linux commands, use following commands in chat:_
+  * _supports some funny linux commands, use following commands in chat:_
     * /train/
     * /cowsay?Hello/
     * cowsay -help